-How do I dispose of used needles, scalpels, etc.?
+How do I dispose of sharps contaminated with biohazardous materials?

 All sharps-related regulated medical waste is handled by Madison Environmental Resourcing, Inc. (MERI).
 They process all sharps that cannot be autoclaved and disposed of in general trash, which includes needles, lancets (fingerstick devices), syringes, auto injectors, scalpel blades, pipettes, and discarded glass or rigid vials containing infectious agents.

 To collect your sharps, use an approved needles container, fill to 2/3 full maximum (do not push down on waste to make space for more- risk of needlestick injury).
 When it is 2/3 full, contact the UWM Environmental Protection Program for pickup of the sharps container.
 They will coordinate the pickup with MERI.
 It is okay to use any hard-sided container that is puncture-resistant, as long as it is CLEARLY indicated on the container what it is used for and it is NOT overfilled.

 You may place any contaminated glass or hard plastic, broken contaminated glass or hard plastic into this container.
 These include slides, coverslips, capillary pipets, disposable culture tubes, pipet tips, glass vials, centrifuge tubes, etc. Do not include any of the sharps waste that must be sent to MERI (see above).
 Any containers used to collect this waste must be autoclavable or able to hold disinfectant appropriate for decontamination.
 Once this waste has been autoclaved, it can be disposed of in the general trash.
 You can decontaminate using a 25% bleach solution (1 part commercial bleach: 4 parts water) covering the contaminated materials for 30 minutes, or autoclave, then dispose.